petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-templates/exporting-importing-site-templates.md

 ## Bulk Export/Import

-If needed, follow these steps to perform bulk export/import operations for site templates:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), go to the *Control Panel*, and click *Site Templates*.

 1. Click *Options* (![Options Icon](../../../images/icon-options.png)) in the Application Bar and select *Export/Import*.